telerik/winforms-docs/gridview/editors/handling-editors'-events.md

 # Handling Editors' events

-##

 In some cases you may need to perform a specific operation depending on the user input in the editor while the editor is still opened.

-For example if you are in GridViewTextBoxColumn, the editor for the cells in this column is RadTextBoxEditor.
-You may need to set specific text in the text box editor when the user presses CTRL + L. In this case, you should subscribe to the KeyDown event of the RadTextBoxEditorElement in the CellEditorInitialized event handler.
-The editors in RadGridView are reused, so we define a field which prevents us from subscribing to the KeyDown more than once.
+For example if you are in __GridViewTextBoxColumn__, the editor for the cells in this column is __RadTextBoxEditor__.
+You may need to set specific text in the text box editor when the user presses CTRL + L. In this case, you should subscribe to the __KeyDown__ event of the __RadTextBoxEditorElement__ in the __CellEditorInitialized__ event handler.
+The editors in RadGridView are reused, so we define a field which prevents us from subscribing to the __KeyDown__ more than once.

 {{source=..\SamplesCS\GridView\Editors\HandlingEditorsEvents.cs region=HandlingEditorsEvents}}
 {{source=..\SamplesVB\GridView\Editors\HandlingEditorsEvents.vb region=HandlingEditorsEvents}}